 For successful Memorial Service Decorations, there are many sub-conscious and conscious elements that bombard you to say (or feel) 'this is a nice room'.
+As humans we tend to use all or most of our senses to judge a place whether we 'like it' or 'don't like it' (feel uncomfortable).
 It could be:

 - Light and airy or dark and atmospheric.

 - The room's physical layout - square, round, rectangular.

 - The seating - raked, semi circle, formal with a centre aisle and so forth.